zeisa-ai/developement/src/README.md

 States are triggered by the user when items are added to the cart.
 There is an empty shopping cart list as a state and when an item is added to the cart, the state is set to be the shopping cart having one (or however many) items.
+States are also triggered when different filters and categories are clicked.

 Architeture wise, I set things as defined the GearUp slides:
 App.js - contains the product list and passes it to FilteredList component